 Finally, many rest stops across the US and Canada offer a free place to camp.
 This won’t be every rest stop, so be wary of signage saying that overnight parking is not allowed.
 However, in a pinch, these rest areas that are typically located off highways and freeways can be a great place to park and sleep for the night.

-More Free Campsite Options in the USA and Canada
+More Free Camping Options in the USA and Canada

 In the US and Canada, it is also possible to camp for free at many other destinations.
 Many trailheads, parks, museums, and other places offer free camping, and the best way to find these places is by using a bit of technology.
 There are a few free camping apps that are on the app store that show a map of free campsites anywhere around you.